Marcos-cat/school_projects/English/EssayTemplate.md

 ## Analysis

 Uiua can accomplish this because rather that using words like `sum` to name its functions, it uses Unicode symbols that carry the same meaning.
 In the Uiua example, the two stars of the show are `/` and `+`.
 The plus sign (`+`) is fairly self-explanatory, it takes to numbers (often called scalars) and adds them together to produce a single number.
 For example one and two would produce three.
 Having this property, we refer to the plus sign (`+`) as a binary operation or function because it takes two inputs.
 The `/` or slash on the other hand is not a function at all, but instead modifies the function in front of it to give it novel behavior.
-The slash (`/`) in Uiua is referred to as Reduce because it takes an array (a list of numbers) and applies its functions 'in between' all the values.
-That is to say, Reduce takes the binary function addition and transforms this expression: `/+ [1 2 3]`, into something like: `1 + 2 + 3`.
+The slash (`/`) in Uiua is referred to as Reduce because it takes an array (a list of numbers) and applies its functions 'in between' all the values, *reducing* all the values into one single value.
+That is to say, Reduce transforms the expression `/+ [1 2 3]` into something like: `1 + 2 + 3`.
 That is why the above example computes the sum of the array.

 ## Conclusion Sentence